abvortisch/website/content/authors/admin/_index.md

 Welcome to my website!

 My name is Andreas Vortisch, I am a postdoctoral researcher at the University of Luxembourg.
-My research focuses on the economics of migration, especially migration motives, assimilation and migration policies.
+My research focuses on the economics of migration, especially migration motives, assimilation, and migration policies.
 Samples of my work and my CV can be found below.

 Feel free to get acquainted with me and my work.
 Also, please do not hesitate to get in touch with me.